Kahua vs. Procore: Construction Management Platforms Compared

 Is Kahua or Procore Better for Construction Owners?

 Kahua is generally the stronger fit for owners who need portfolio visibility, funding controls, configurable workflows, and long-term governance across capital programs.
 It is especially strong when owners need project-specific workflows that roll into consistent program-level reporting.
-Procore does support owners, but its core market positioning is more closely tied to project delivery and field-office coordination.
+Procore does support owners, but its capabilities are more closely tied to project delivery and field-office coordination.

 Which Platform Is Better for Managing Multiple Construction Projects?